silverbulletmd/silverbullet/docs/Authentication.md

 This allows `pete` to log in with password `1234`.
 When authentication is enabled, SilverBullet shows a login page on first access.

 # API
 For programmatic access via the [[HTTP API]], you can use bearer token authentication.
 In single-space mode, this token is configured with an environment variable, see [[Install/Configuration]].
-In multi-space mode, new API tokens can be issued via the [[Space Manager]] UI.
+In multi-space mode, new API tokens can be issued via the [[Dashboard]] UI.

 # Authentication proxies
 Alternatively, or in addition, you can use an [[Authentication Proxy]] to delegate authentication to an external system (like Authelia, Authentik, or a reverse proxy's built-in auth).
 This is common in more complex self-hosted setups.
 In accounts mode, pair a proxy with **public** spaces so the proxy owns identity; in single-space mode, put the proxy in front of an open server.

 For all authentication-related configuration options, see [[Install/Configuration#Authentication]].

-## Single sign-on

-Account-managed servers can connect Google Workspace, Pocket ID, or another OpenID Connect provider alongside local accounts.
-See [[Single Sign-On]] for web setup, user provisioning and central login.